 Summerland Museum and Archives: Policies

-A complete copy of the most up to date Policy Manual as approved by the Society's Board can be found HERE.
-Our policies are reviewed by the Board in association with staff every five years.
+A complete copy of the most up to date Collections Policy Manual as approved by the Society's board can be found HERE.
+Our policies are reviewed by the board in association with staff every five years.
 You can find answers to Frequently Asked Questions below.
-If you have further questions about our Policies and their implementation at the Museum, please Contact Us.
+If you have further questions about our policies and their implementation at the Museum, please Contact Us.

 Frequently Asked Questions